Daethyra/OpenDTS/Roadmap.md

         - When are embeddings created from Ada-002 in the module pipeline?
 How many times are embeddings requested for in a single 'cycle'
         - How would the embeddings be made use of?

-===
-[Task 1]
--Review and critique my roadmap.md file

-[Task 2]
--Provide programming decisions for the project and provide very specific Python code snippet examples

-[Task 3]
--Act as the lead developer in this project and provide a briefing on how we'll tackle this beast of a project.